swannodette/mori/README.md

 for more information.

-Mori hash maps now default to ClojureScript `ArrayMap`s that are automatically promoted to `PersistentHashMap` as needed. `ArrayMap`s deliver considerably better performance at small sizes and when simple keys are at play.
-For example a Mori hash map with less than or equal to eight keys can now built nearly an order of magnitude faster than Immutable.js 3.6.2 `Map`s.
+Mori hash maps now default to ClojureScript `ArrayMap`s that are automatically promoted to `PersistentHashMap`s as needed. `ArrayMap`s deliver considerably better performance at small sizes and when simple keys are at play.
+For example a Mori hash map with less than or equal to eight keys can now be built nearly an order of magnitude faster than Immutable.js 3.6.2 `Map`s.

 ## Getting it